-• Step 2: You will need to send a copy of your university transcript and evidence of English language proficiency to the email: icdsi.programme@gmail.com.
+You will need to upload a copy of your university transcript and evidence of English language proficiency in the above website.
 It is important that the transcript includes your full name.
 (If this document is not in English, please provide a brief translation.)